The Piper in the Campground

 And more than that, it is a collection of communities; a gathering of the tribes that reconvenes every August springing out of that hayfield on the hillside like some kind of Brigadoon on acid.
 Tribes with names of mystery, names of power, names of magic.
 Names like Camelot, and Aurora Borealis, and the Pod People, and the Flids, the Philadelphia Jug Band, and The Merry Pranksters, and the Bubbleheads, and, of course, the Azzoles, God bless 'em, the Azzoles.

-Now this particular year, I had arrived a little later on Thursday afternoon than was my wont, and discovered to my dismay that there was no room left in my usual community to set up my tent.
+My enclave was called the Whipmaster Chargers.
+(And that's another story unto itself.)
+Now this particular year, I had arrived a little later on Thursday afternoon than usual, and discovered to my dismay that there was no room left within its boundaries to set up my tent.
 So I struck off for parts unknown until I found a bit of green big enough to accommodate my tent. didn't get to meet my new neighbors right away, but struck off to renew acquaintances and play some music.
 I got back to my tent reasonably early, around 1:30, and hit the sack.

 It was 7:00 on Friday morning when I first got to meet my new neighbors, when one of them took it into his head to play upon the bagpipes directly behind my tent.
 I'll say this for him: he was a good piper.
 And I like the pipes.
 But there is a time and a place for everything.
 And 7:30AM in the Campground of the Philadelphia Folk Festival is neither the time or the place for the bagpipes.
 "There are those," thought I, "that will not be pleased with this turn of events."
 So I piled stuff on top of my head, and was actually drowsing off to the drones when he laid off his piping and commenced to greet the morning with a cheery "Hey campers!
 It's Festival!
 Paaaaarty!!"
 Oh, man.
 He was not up early.
 He was up late.
 So I stumbled out of my tent, gave him the hairy eyeball, and went off to get some breakfast.